 Children of parents who receive the following benefits are entitled to a free lunchtime meal for their child:

-- Working Tax Credit and Child Tax Credit (where your gross annual income does not exceed £6,420 gross per annum as assessed by HM Revenues and Customs on your Tax Credit Award Notice TC602)
+- Working Tax Credit and/or Child Tax Credit (where your gross annual income is less than £17,005 as assessed by HM Revenues and Customs on your Tax Credit Award Notice TC602)

 We would encourage parents of children who are in receipt of any of the above benefits to take up this opportunity of having a meal provided for their child when they are at school.
 Arrangements are in place so that children who receive free meals are not singled out and we encourage all children to remain in school at lunchtime.

 Please note on return from the Easter holidays (Monday 17th April) the school meal deal price for all pupils will increase to £2.20.

 South Lanarkshire’s website will be updated to reflect the change of price on Friday 31st March.

 The link to our school lunch Information can be found below -

 Healthy eating is something that the school supports and a range of meals are available at lunchtimes.
 We would encourage your child to remain on the school premises at lunchtime.

 Parents/carers of children on special diets should notify the school of their requirements.
 Packed lunches may also be eaten in the dining area.